 The pink tax is one that only about half of the population is subject to.
 And they probably aren’t even aware of it.
 Are you paying the pink tax?

 The pink tax refers to the extra amount women are charged for certain products or services.
 Things like dry cleaning, personal care products, and vehicle maintenance.
-So not only do we make less but they pay more.
+So not only do women make less but they pay more.
 Women also live longer so they actually need more money for retirement.
 It’s a load of crap.